Naomi (nay-oh-mee) Mahala (muh-hAY-luh)

 Hello and welcome!
 I’m a natural beauty enthusiast, blogger, and botanical perfumer.
 I also like to write and read a lot.
-I run Unicorn Crate, a YA fantasy book subscription box.
-I’m working on my first novel, a YA fantasy with elements of plant magic and faerie lore.
-I live in New England and have an MFA in Creative Writing from Stonecoast, and am certified in The Art of Botanical Perfume from The School for Aromatic Studies.
+I run Unicorn Crate, a YA fantasy book subscription box, and am working on my first novel (a YA fantasy with elements of plant magic and faerie lore).
+I have an MFA in Creative Writing from Stonecoast, and am certified in The Art of Botanical Perfume from The School for Aromatic Studies.
 I currently live in New England with my two kitties, Luke & Leia.

 How My Natural Beauty Journey Began:

 Natural ingredients have always been of importance to me, but I really hadn’t researched in depth or started making major changes in the products I use until early 2013.
 At that time I was researching natural beauty content for a wedding magazine I had started up.
 I began the journey of trying out dozens of brands who claimed to be all natural, organic, vegan, or all of the above … many of them I fell in love with, and some of them not so much.
 What I did know was that my life as I knew it had changed.
 After researching product ingredients, I would never look at makeup, or my skin and hair care items the same way ever again.

 I am still, and I imagine always will be, researching and refining my judgments when it comes to this topic.
 I think it is important we all do, as the U.S. Food and Drug Administration does not regulate cosmetic ingredients.
 The agency does not review or approve the vast majority of products or ingredients before they go on the market.
 With the exception of just a few ingredients, cosmetic companies can use any ingredient or raw material in their products without government approval.
 Eek!
 Many of those ingredients are hormone disruptors, can cause allergic reactions, and even cancer.
 I don’t know about you, but that is really scary.
 It is up to us to learn about what we’re putting on our skin – not always an easy task.